HAL-42/AlchemyCat/README.md

   - `cfg_pkl`: pickle save path for this sub-config
   - `cfg_rslt_dir`: experiment directory.
   Commonly, we only need to pass `cfg_pkl` as the config file into the training script, since `load_cfg` supports reading config in pickle format.
 For deep learning tasks, different `CUDA_VISIBLE_DEVICE` are needed for each task.
-* Registers a summary function that returns a experimental result as a `{metric_name: metric_value}` dictionary.
+* Registers a summary function that returns an experimental result as a `{metric_name: metric_value}` dictionary.
 The auto-tunner will traverse all experimental results and summary into a table.
 The summary function accepts these parameters:
   - `cfg`: the sub-configuration
   - `cfg_rslt_dir`: experiment directory
   - `run_rslt`: returned from working functions